 An emissions forecast estimates how emissions would grow over time if no action is taken at the federal, state, or local level to reduce them.
 An emissions forecast was prepared for Los Altos, assuming 2005 energy consumption, waste disposal, and energy efficiency rates remain constant.
 To forecast emissions, a set of indicators determines the extent to which growth may occur and resulting emissions may change.
-Figure ES-4 identifies the estimated 2020 community emissions of 199.070 MTCOre and illustrates the 2020 emissions target.

-community emissions of 199,070 MTCO2e and illustrates the 2020 emissions target of 15% below baseline emissions, or 155,410 MTCO2e.
+Figure ES-4 identifies the estimated 2020 community emissions of 199,070 MTCO2e and illustrates the 2020 emissions target of 15% below baseline emissions, or 155,410 MTCO2e.